 Tip #2: Show that you can manage the bottom line

-I make sure to consider the personal aspects of operating a business as well as cost cutting.
+I consider the personal aspects of operating a business and cost-cutting.
 In doing so, I am very mindful of the bottom line.
 But I understand that any attempts to cut costs should be applied with sensitivity.

 10. How Do You Select Priorities for Guiding a Company?

 The priorities of the president guide a company.
-The interviewer seeks to know whether you choose what is most significant to the firm.
+The interviewer asks whether you choose what is most significant to the firm.

 Tip #1: Explain how you choose priorities